yusefnapora/web3-storage-docasaurus/docs/how-tos/query.md

 ---
+title: How to query Web3.Storage
-title: Query
+sidebar_label: Query
 description: Learn how to query Web3.Storage in this quick how-to guide.
 ---

 <!-- imports for code snippets -->
 import CodeSnippet from '../../src/components/CodeSnippet' import howtoSource from '!!raw-loader!../../code-snippets/how-to/index.js'

-# How to query Web3.Storage

 In this how-to guide, you'll learn how to **query Web3.Storage for information about your files.**